data61/PSL/PaMpeR/README.md

 ## Assertions about the existence of a constant in the first subgoal

-### Assertions about existence of an object: check if the first subgoal has
+### check if the first subgoal has the following constants:

 - [x] 2. a "case_of" constant. ("case_")